 - “I knew the hospital bill was going to be way more than we could imagine.
 Digger helped me a lot.
 If it weren’t for him, I wouldn’t be in the position I am right now.” – Carl, former client

 We take immense pride in every case we handle.
 Our firm knows how tough maritime workers are and how crippling a serious injury can be.
 Our team will provide the legal representation you and your loved ones deserve.

 Work with a Lafayette Maritime Injury Attorney Today

-Injured maritime workers are able to hold their employers directly responsible for any losses.
+Injured maritime workers can hold their employers directly responsible for their losses.
 Though filing a lawsuit may seem daunting, a Lafayette maritime injury lawyer could help prepare a claim to fight for compensation.
 Get in touch with us today at (337) 777-7777 to learn how you could recover under the Jones Act.